Child victims of abuse and violence would age faster

 • Childhood abuse can lead to earlier onset of disease, disability and early death.

 Child abuse can accelerate aging.
 This was revealed by researchers from the Columbia Mailman School of Public Health in the United States.
 To reach this conclusion, they carried out a study, the results of which were published in the journal Psychoneuroendocrinology.
-As part of the work, the scientists investigated whether evidence of childhood abuse could be seen in biomarkers of aging.
+As part of the work, the scientists investigated whether evidence of childhood abuse might be seen in biomarkers of aging.

 Child abuse: 607 people were recruited